Skip to main content

 Abstract

-We present a model in which firms compete for workers with a taste for a nonpecuniary job attribute, such as purpose, sustainability, ES/CSR, or working conditions.
-Some firms acquire flexible production technologies, which allow them to offer jobs with different levels of the desirable job attribute.
-In a competitive assignment equilibrium, flexible firms become polarized and cater to workers with extreme preferences for the job attribute.
-Firm polarization increases with technological progress and industry concentration.
-More polarized sectors have higher profits, lower average wages, and a lower labor share of value added.
-Traditional investors prefer to buy shares in polarized sectors, while socially responsible investors prefer to invest in less polarized sectors.
-Firms in more polarized sectors are more valuable and have higher stock returns than firms in less polarized sectors.
+We present a model in which firms compete for workers who value nonpecuniary job attributes, such as purpose, sustainability, political stances, or working conditions.
+Firms adopt flexible production technologies, enabling them to offer jobs with varying levels of these desirable attributes.
+In a competitive assignment equilibrium, more flexible firms become polarized, catering to workers with extreme preferences.
+Firms not only reflect but also amplify the polarized preferences of the general population.
+Firm polarization increases with the cost of developing flexible technologies and is positively related to industry concentration.
+More polarized sectors exhibit higher profits, lower average wages, and a reduced labor share of value added.
+Investors with social preferences enhance workers' welfare by increasing labor demand.